dariusbarbus/The-Lazy-Terminal-Calculator/README.md

 # The LTC - Lazy Terminal Calculator
-The LTC is the perfect solution for every terminal user that needs a calculator, but dont want to bother opening a new window in their tilling window manager.
-Fully writen in Rust, it ensures the latest and gratest technology from a few lines of code.
+The LTC is the all-in-one solution for your terminal calculating needs.
+It is perfect solution for every terminal user that needs a calculator, but dont want to be bother to open a new window in their i3 desktop.
+The LTC is fully writen in Rust, it ensures the latest and gratest technology from a few lines of code.

+It follows the [B.O.D.M.A.S](https://www.mathsisfun.com/operation-order-bodmas.html) to ensure the most correct answers.

 Works with your favorite Linux distrubtion 🐧.
 If you are using Windows please seek the help you need, in this guide you can find the first steps on become a new, better, happy geek.